Lindsay Hoyle: Order. I don’t care what the Minister thinks he is doing; I am just telling him what he has to do.

 Lindsay Hoyle: Order.
 Perhaps I can help.
 If the hon.
 Gentleman is suggesting that he needs an Adjournment debate, he should apply for one on allotments, because obviously we will not be discussing that as part of today’s debate.

-Lindsay Hoyle: With the leave of the House, we shall take motions 6 and 7 together.
+Lindsay Hoyle: With the leave of the House, I will put motions 5 to 8 together.
 Motion made, and Question put forthwith ( Standing Order No. 118(6)),

 Lindsay Hoyle: There might already be one or two Acts with that name.
 Question put and agreed to.
 Bill accordingly read the Third time and passed.